Our story so far...

 Andy Scott crafted a soundscape to purposefully fit the space.

-Production, Mixing and Mastering by Stan Scott, Research and Arrangements by Lauren Scott
+Production, Mixing and Mastering - Stan Scott,

 In getting to know all of the team at Claremont Farm, the Ensemble were struck by the significant Viking history in the land around Claremont Farm, and the importance it played in forming the shape of the British Isles as we know it today.